-(Voco REQUIREMENTS SOURCES CHANNELS BRANDING MARKETING SELECTION AND INCORPORATION Identify those digital profiles most sought after by MAPFRE Identify and activate the most appropriate sources for each profile Conduct selection process, using the most effective channel Promote employer branding to boost attractiveness of our brand among target groups Activate specific content for particular audiences Rigorously select profiles, focusing on the candidates' experience What do we need?
+Voço REQUIREMENTS SOURCES CHANNELS BRANDING MARKETING SELECTION AND INCORPORATION Identify those digital profiles most sought after by MAPFRE Identify and activate the most appropriate sources for each profile Conduct selection process, using the most effective channel ess, using the ost effective attractiveness of Rigorously select profiles, focusing on the candidates' experience What do we need?
 What allies can we count on?
 Where are they?
 How do we attract them?
 How do we communicate with them?
 How do we choose the best ones?